fluffy-kalashnikov/fluffy-kalashnikov.github.io/content/projects/sootling-saga/index.md

 +++
 title = 'Sootling Saga'
 summary = '''
-Sootling Saga is a sidescrolling platformer.
-It was the first game project at [The Game Assembly](https://thegameassembly.com) and was made in Unity.
+Sootling Saga is a sidescrolling platformer where you need to run, jump and dash your way through obstacles to lit the bonfire at the top of the mountain.
+Inspired by Canabalt.
+Made in Unity.
-I was one of the few in my group with prior experience of Unity, so I assisted my other programmers as much as I could.

 Game Programmer Responsibilities
   *  Building/shipping